xxiiyu/imagegen-tech/docs/Sampling/05_training_free_list.md

 `euler`, `heun`, and the rarer [`fehlberg2`](https://en.wikipedia.org/wiki/Runge%E2%80%93Kutta%E2%80%93Fehlberg_method), [`bosh3`](https://en.wikipedia.org/wiki/Bogacki%E2%80%93Shampine_method), [`rk4`](https://en.wikipedia.org/wiki/Runge%E2%80%93Kutta_methods#The_Runge%E2%80%93Kutta_method), [`dorpi6`](https://en.wikipedia.org/wiki/Dormand%E2%80%93Prince_method), and more, all fall under the umbrella of explicit [Runge-Kutta(RK) Methods](https://en.wikipedia.org/wiki/Runge%E2%80%93Kutta_methods) for solving ODEs.
 They were developed way before any diffusion model, or even any modern computer, came to be.

-RK methods are **singlestep**, which means that they take quite long to run. `bosh3` for example takes 3 times longer than `euler` per step.
+RK methods are **singlestep**, which means that the higher order ones take a while to run. `bosh3` for example takes 3 times longer than `euler` per step.
 Combined with the fact that diffusion DEs are stiff, this means that it's seldom worth using a high-order explicit RK method by itself, as it massively increases sampling time while netting you a very marginal gain in quality.
 Personally, I'd at most use `bosh3`, though even that's cutting it close.
 It's no wonder that you don't find some of these in popular UIs.

 Samplers developed down the road employ optimizations specific to diffusion equations, making them the better choice 90% of the time.

-!!!info "Where Can I Find These Other Samplers?"
+!!!info "Where Can I Find Higher Order RK Samplers?"
     - **ComfyUI:** [ComfyUI-RK-Sampler](https://github.com/memmaptensor/ComfyUI-RK-Sampler) or [RES4LYF](https://github.com/ClownsharkBatwing/RES4LYF)
     - **reForge:** Settings->Sampler according to [this](https://github.com/Panchovix/stable-diffusion-webui-reForge/commit/8f4d8422835aa7c2504cd3961aa86b4f65752f8b)